sendbird/sendbird-platform-sdk-java/docs/ApplicationApi.md

 <a name="updateFcmPushConfigurationById"></a>
 # **updateFcmPushConfigurationById**
-> InlineResponse20014 updateFcmPushConfigurationById(providerId, apiToken, updateFcmPushConfigurationByIdData)
+> UpdateFcmPushConfigurationByIdResponse updateFcmPushConfigurationById(providerId, apiToken, updateFcmPushConfigurationByIdData)

 Update a FCM push configuration